 Then how do the CRPS lawyers get paid?

-Our team of CRPS lawyers work on a contingent-fee basis, taking a percentage of the amount recovered to pay our fee.
+Our CRPS lawyer, Steven Goren, works on a contingent-fee basis, taking a percentage of the amount recovered to pay our fee.
 Remember: we never get paid unless you get paid.
 Success has kept us in business for over 30 years.